redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 ### Generate the Entire Colour Palette

-This particular palette generation algorithm produces colours that are distributed evenly across their range; therefore, changes to `max_iters` will not change the way the colours are spread over the range.
-However, since we need to generate a static lookup table that ranges from 0 to `max_iters`, should `max_iters` ever change,[^3] then we will need to regenerate the entire colour palette.
+This particular palette generation algorithm produces colours that are distributed evenly across their range between `0` and `max_iters`.
+However, since we need to generate a static lookup table, should `max_iters` ever change,[^3] then this table will need to be regenerated.

 ```wat
 ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -